-Cheminformatics Python Microservice (CPM) is developed using FastAPI, a web framework for generating RESTful APIs using Python.
-FastAPI was chosen for this project due to its speed, efficiency, and suitability for building advanced Application Programming Interfaces (APIs).
-It enables the quick creation of robust and scalable APIs.
+Cheminformatics Microservice is developed using FastAPI, a web framework for generating RESTful APIs with Python.
+FastAPI was chosen for this project due to its speed, efficiency, and suitability for building advanced APIs.
+It enables the straightforward creation of robust and scalable APIs.
 Docker is used for containerization, and semantic versioning principles are applied to track code changes and toolkit versions.
-In the CPM container, RDKit and Open Babel cheminformatics toolkits are accessed natively using Python, while the Chemistry Development Kit (CDK) is integrated using JPype [28].
-CPM consists of five modules, namely chem, convert, depict, ocsr, and tools.
+In the microservice container, the cheminformatics toolkits RDKit and Open Babel are accessed natively using Python, while the Chemistry Development Kit (CDK) is integrated using JPype [28].
+Cheminformatics Microservice consists of five modules, namely chem, convert, depict, ocsr, and tools.
 Compliant with the OpenAPI [29] specification version 3.1.0, this work provides standard documentation, encourages interoperability, enables automatic code generation, simplifies validation, and integrates with a variety of tools and libraries to enhance the functionality of REST (REpresentational State Transfer) APIs.
-An overview of the CPM architecture can be seen in Figure 1.
+An overview of the software architecture is given in Figure 1.

-Figure 1: Overview of the Cheminformatics Python Microservice (CPM) architecture.
+Figure 1: Overview of the Cheminformatics Microservice public server architecture.
 The public server can be accessed via https://api.naturalproducts.net/latest/docs.

-The chem module offers various functions such as descriptor calculation, stereoisomer enumeration, HOSE code [30] generation, NPLikeness score calculation [31], ClassyFire classification [32], molecular structure standardisation [33], and a preprocessing pipeline for the upcoming version of COCONUT database as explained in the results section.
-The convert module provides conversions from SMILES [34] to molecule string representations such as InChI [35,36], InChIKey [36], canonical SMILES [37], CXSMILES [38], SELFIES [39,40], and IUPAC names generation using the Smiles TO iUpac Translator (STOUT) Version 2.0 toolkit [41].
+The chem module offers various functions such as descriptor calculation, stereoisomer enumeration, HOSE code [30] generation, NPLikeness score calculation [31], ClassyFire classification [32], molecular structure standardisation [33], and a preprocessing pipeline for the upcoming version of the COCONUT database as explained in the results section below.
+The convert module provides conversions from SMILES [34] to other molecular string representations such as InChI [35,36], InChIKey [36], canonical SMILES [37], CXSMILES [38], SELFIES [39,40], and IUPAC names.
+The latter is achieved via the Smiles TO iUpac Translator (STOUT) version 2.0 toolkit [41].
 Additionally, MOL files can be generated with 2D and 3D coordinates from SMILES input.
-Using the depict module, one can generate 2D depictions of chemical structures using various settings, including an option to generate 2D representations with stereochemical annotations following the Cahn-Ingold-Prelog [42] (CIP) sequence rules.
+Using the depict module, one can generate 2D depictions of chemical structures with various settings, including an option to generate 2D representations with stereochemical annotations following the Cahn-Ingold-Prelog [42] (CIP) sequence rules.
 RDKit or CDK can be used to generate 2D representations.
-The depictions generated are displayed in an SVG format and may be scaled to fit the needs of the user.
+The depictions are generated in an SVG format and may be scaled to fit the needs of the user.
 It is also possible to generate a 3D depiction [43] using this module, which is useful as a chemical structure display option for databases or as a teaching aid.
 The underlying 3D conformer is generated using RDKit.
-The OCSR module incorporates Deep lEarning for Chemical ImagE Recognition (DECIMER) modules [44,45] for translating images of chemical structures into machine-readable SMILES representations.
+The ocsr module incorporates Deep IEarning for Chemical ImagE Recognition (DECIMER) modules [44,45] for translating images of chemical structures into machine-readable SMILES representations.
 These can be accessed via HTTP POST requests.
 Finally, the tools module is designated as a miscellaneous collection of advanced cheminformatics tools.
-It offers a function to generate chemical structures from a molecular formula given as input using the SURGE chemical graph generator [46].
+It offers a function to generate chemical structures from a molecular formula given as input using the surge chemical graph generator [46].
 Other functions of the tools module can be used to identify glycosidic moieties in input molecules and to remove them in order to generate the aglycone structure.
 These routines are implemented based on the Sugar Removal Utility (SRU) [47].